rubigdata/bigdata-blog-2019-tendr-un/assignment3.md

 The none-partitioner means no partitioner was assigned.

-Q: Why are the results different for rddA and rddB?
-How is query processing affected by the partitioners?
+**Q: Why are the results different for rddA and rddB?
+How is query processing affected by the partitioners?**

-Q: Compare the two query plans for rddC and rddD.
-Can you explain why the second query plan has on less shuffle phase?
+rddA uses map(), which omits partitioners, and rddB uses mapValues(), an operation which guarantees that the output distribution will carry over an existing partitioner to its result.
+Query processing will be affected by partitioners if operations that carry those over are used.

-Summarizing: partitioning depends on the distributed operations that are executed, and only operations with guarantees about the output distribution will carry an existing partitioner over to its result.
+**Q: Compare the two query plans for rddC and rddD.
+Can you explain why the second query plan has on less shuffle phase?**
-Another way to control the level of parallellism during query execution is to use the repartition and coalesce operations.
+rddC is defined as a repartition with input 2 done on rddA, and rddD is defined as a coelesce operation done on rddB. coalesce() does not execute a full shuffle, and keeps the partitioner from rddB. repartition() does a full shuffle and creates 2 (=the number specified in the input) output partitions.